By Steve Beauregard

 Since his victory at the 2007 World Series of Poker Main Event, Jerry Yang has been one of the most controversial and talked about former champions.
 And given the shady reputations of some of past champions, that’s no small feat.

-I certainly don’t hate Jerry Yang, but as a Christian, it did bother me to see him – during a crucial juncture of the tournament – seemingly using God as good luck charm.
+I certainly don’t have any ill-will towards Jerry Yang (after all, he’s donated a ton to charity), however as a Christian, it did bother me to see him – during a crucial juncture of the tournament – seemingly using God as good luck charm.

 While waiting for the flop during an important hand, Yang was captured by the ESPN mikes praying: “Father, in the name of Jesus Christ, come on, let me win this one.”